maxgriffon/code_agent_backend/README.md

    ```env
    GROQ_API_KEY=your_groq_api_key_here
    ```
    If you don't have a groq key please go to `https://console.groq.com` and create/sign in an account.
-Once logged in, look for "API Keys" in the left sidebar or navigation menu.
+Once logged in, look for "API Keys" in the upper right navigation bar.
 Finally click on Create api key and then copy it into your .env

 5. **Start the backend server**
    ```bash